nielsenjared/nielsenjared.github.io/content/blog/algorithm-decimal-binary-javascript/index.md

 Our algorithm iterates while `n` is greater than 0, but we divide `n` by 2 with each iteration.

+If you're new to Big O, pick up a copy of [The Little Book of Big O](https://gum.co/big-o).

 ### What If You Had Been Born with Six Fingers on Each Hand?

-Then you would have twelve toes, or so the theory goes.
+Then you would have [twelve toes](https://www.youtube.com/watch?v=pqGyUvZP0Zg), or so the theory goes.
 And you would need a system for counting beyond 10.

 ## How to Code the Decimal to Hexadecimal Algorithm in JavaScript

-TODO RECAP FOR SEO
+In this tutorial you learned how to code the decimal to binary algorithm.
+What if we wanted to convert to another base?
+Find out how in the next tutorial, [How to Code the Decimal to Hexadecimal Algorithm in JavaScript](#)